huaminghuangtw/Second-Brain/My-Evergreen-Notes/Be yourself.md

 To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

 "You have no responsibility to live up to what other people think you ought to accomplish.
 I have no responsibility to be like they expect me to be.
 It's their mistake, not my failing." — Richard P. Feynman

+"Don’t try to emulate.
+It’s a fool’s errand.
+Instead, each person is uniquely qualified at something.
+They have some specific knowledge, capability, and desire nobody else in the world does, purely from the combinatorics of human DNA and development." — Naval Ravikant

+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."